SaikeerthiBannur/Bank-Customer-Churn-Report/README.md

 I have added 3 cards,5 donut charts and 3 line and stacked column chart and one slicer for filtering the report by gender

+This overall report show us that the churn rate is high in senior age group, low balance and new customer people This give us a direction what we can do next to retain the new Customer.

 Here is the snapshot of the report https://github.com/SaikeerthiBannur/Bank-Customer-Churn-Report/blob/main/Bank%20Customer%20Churn%20Analysis.png